Works where the URL trick fails

 Does this download the photo from Instagram?

-No. It sends a single, user-initiated image to search engines and then deletes it within about an hour.
+No. It sends a single, user-initiated image to search engines behind a link that expires in 15 minutes, and once it does nobody can reach the file.
+The file itself is deleted automatically about a day after it arrives.
 It's for searching one image, not bulk-downloading.

 Is it private?

 Yes.
 Normal searches go straight from your browser to the engine.
-The upload path only runs when you choose it, the image auto-deletes within ~1 hour, and it's never sold or used for training.
+The upload path only runs when you choose it, the link expires after 15 minutes and once it does nobody can reach the file.
+The file itself is deleted automatically about a day after it arrives, and it's never sold or used for training.

 Does it work on Pinterest and Facebook too?